 Don’t ignore it- trust your gut

-There are two major principles to keep in mind when encountering a student whom you know or suspect is self-injuring.
-The number one thing to remember is that you should not ignore anything suspicious.
+There are two principles to keep in mind when encountering a student whom you know or suspect is self-injuring.
+Number one: Do not ignore anything suspicious.
 If your gut instinct tells you that something is going wrong with a particular student, follow up on it.
-It is easy to tell yourself that it is not what it appears to be, to accept flimsy explanations, and to hope that someone else is helping the student.
-The fact is that you may be the only one who has noticed and you may be the first one to provide valuable links to support and intervention.
+It is natural to tell yourself that it is not what it appears to be, to accept flimsy explanations, and to hope that someone else is helping the student.
+The fact is that you may be the only one who has noticed and you may be the first one to provide a listening ear and valuable linkages to support and intervention.

 Extend an attitude of calm understanding

-The second major thing to keep in mind is to do your very best to present an understanding and sympathetic attitude.
+The second principle to keep in mind is to do your very best to present an understanding and sympathetic attitude.
 It may seem incomprehensible to you that this behavior is useful to the student, but it does serve a purpose for those who practice it.
 While unhealthy, it is very different from suicide- suicide is a choice to end one’s life, whereas self-injury is a coping mechanism to continue living.
-Calmly meet with the student and let the student define his or her behavior in terms of whether or not it was a suicide attempt.
+Calmly listen to the student and let the student define their behavior in terms of whether or not it was a suicide attempt.
 Take appropriate action based on the information gleaned in your discussion with the student.

 Any educator who encounters NSSI should keep the two above principles in mind.
 Other important principles include:

-Educators may need to become flexible in terms of allowing a self-injuring student to access the school counselor or school psychologist by means of a simple signal or short statement of request.
+School sites may need to exercise flexibility in allowing a self-injuring student to access the school counselor or school psychologist by means of a simple signal or short statement of request.
 Many students will feel uncomfortable if they are required to give a lengthy explanation for why they need to leave a classroom or other school activity.
-Onsite and offsite mental health professionals may should work together whenever possible to make plans for the student to follow at school when he or she is feeling distressed or feeling like self-injuring.
-These plans will necessarily require your compassionate cooperation.
+Onsite and offsite mental health professionals* should work together whenever possible to make plans** for the student to follow at school when they are feeling dysregulated and may possibly self-injure.

-NSSI is not something that should be treated solely within the school environment.
+NSSI cannot be effectively treated solely within the school environment.

-NSSI is a problem that requires professional attention.
+NSSI is a problem that is most effectively addressed at a clinical level, by a professional with NSSI expertise.
 School staff may provide a sympathetic ear, may develop a plan for students when the urge to self-injure occurs within the school day, and may offer other services through the school psychologist or school counselor, but the school alone cannot provide adequate intervention or the long-term therapy required to remediate this complicated phenomenon.
 Even with expert intervention and loving family support, NSSI may persist for many years.
-There are cases where the school may become the only place for intervention.
+However, there are cases where the school may become the only place for intervention.
 When this occurs, the school psychologist or school counselor should consider utilizing the following resources:

 Teachers and other educators should routinely refer self-injuring students to the school nurse, and the school psychologist or school counselor for further assessment.

-Teachers and other non-mental health educational staff can play a key role in the well being of students who self-injure by identifying and listening to these students as they are able.
+Teachers and other non-mental health educational staff can play a key role in the well-being of students who self-injure by identifying and listening to these students as they are able.
 However, they should never try to handle the situation on their own.
 Students should be referred to the school nurse and either a school counselor or school psychologist to assess the situation and make referrals to outside resources.
-Assessment includes determining risk-level status by considering risk of suicide, physical injury, and the presence of other co-occurring risk-factors (such as mental health disorders).
+Assessment includes determining risk-level status by considering the risk of suicide, physical injury, and the presence of other co-occurring risk factors (such as mental health disorders).

 Mental Health staff at school sites must develop a list of outside referrals.

 It is outside the scope of this website to suggest professionals in areas throughout the United States and beyond.
-Mental health staff at school sites should make it a priority to do the research necessary to have a list of information about counselors and therapists in the area who feel comfortable addressing self-injury in children and adolescents.
+Mental health staff at school sites should have a list of information about counselors and therapists in the area who feel comfortable addressing self-injury in children and adolescents.

 Schools should develop a specific protocol for dealing with cases of self-injury.

-Click here for a detailed protocol from Cornell Research (or download here: Cornell-University-Self-Injury-Protocol-for-Schools.pdf (593 downloads) )
+- Click here for a detailed protocol from Cornell Research (or download here)

 Important concepts for school counselors and school psychologists

 It is beyond the expertise of most school counselors and school psychologists to provide adequate intervention for self-injury solely within the educational setting.
-Cases of self-injury should routinely be viewed similarly to cases of expressed suicidal ideation or intent in the following three ways- 1) In almost all cases you need to inform the parent, 2) The student and his or her family should be referred to professional help, and 3) Follow up: a few days after providing referral information find out if the student is getting help.
+Cases of self-injury should routinely be viewed similarly to cases of expressed suicidal ideation or intent in the following three ways: 1) In almost all cases you need to inform the parent, 2) The student and their family should be referred to professional help, and 3) Follow up: create reminders for yourself to follow up with the family and find out if the student is getting help.